isl-org/Open3D-PointNet2-Semantic3D/README.md

 You have to install TensorFlow on GPU (we use TF 1.2, cuda 8.0, python 2.7, but it should also work on newer versions with minor changes).
 Then, you have to compile the custom TensorFlow operators in the tf_ops subdirectories, with the .sh files.
-You may have to install some additionnal Python modules.
+You may have to install some additional Python modules.

 Get the preprocessed data (you can also preprocess the semantic data from raw data in the directory dataset/preprocessing) :